bigskysoftware/hypermedia-systems-book/ch08-tricks-of-the-htmx-masters.typ

 In addition to these modifiers, `hx-trigger` offers a few "synthetic" events, that is events that are not part of the regular DOM API.
-We have already seen `load` and `revealed` in our lazy loading and infinite scroll examples, but htmx also gives you an `intersect` event that triggers when an element intersects its a viewport.
+We have already seen `load` and `revealed` in our lazy loading and infinite scroll examples, but htmx also gives you an `intersect` event that triggers when an element intersects its viewport.

 #index[hx-trigger][intersect]
 This synthetic event uses the modern Intersection Observer API, which you can